Future Circular Collider: Background

 The CERN study was initiated as a direct response to the high-priority recommendation of the updated European Strategy for Particle Physics, published in 2013 which asked that "CERN should undertake design studies for accelerator projects in a global context, with emphasis on proton-proton and electron-positron high-energy frontier machines.
 These design studies should be coupled to a vigorous accelerator R&D programme, including high-field magnets and high-gradient accelerating structures, in collaboration with national institutes, laboratories and universities worldwide".
 The goal was to inform the next Update of the European Strategy for Particle Physics (2019–2020) and the wider physics community for the feasibility of circular colliders complementing previous studies for linear colliders as well as other proposal for particle physics experiments.

-The launch of the FCC study was also in line with the recommendations of the United States’ Particle Physics Project Prioritization Panel (P5) and of the International Committee for Future Accelerators (ICFA).
+The launch of the FCC study was also in line with the recommendations of the United States' Particle Physics Project Prioritization Panel (P5) and of the International Committee for Future Accelerators (ICFA), a working group of the International Union of Pure and Applied Physics.

 The discovery of the Higgs boson at the LHC, together with the absence so far of any phenomena beyond the Standard Model in collisions at centre of mass energies up to 8 TeV, has triggered an interest in future circular colliders to push the energy and precision frontiers complementing studies for future linear machines.
 The discovery of a "light" Higgs boson with a mass of 125 GeV revamped the discussion for a circular lepton collider that would allow detailed studies and precise measurement of this new particle.
 With the study of a new 80–100 km circumference tunnel (see also VLHC), that would fit in the Geneva region, it was realized that a future circular lepton collider could offer collision energies up to 400 GeV (thus allowing for the production of top quarks) at unprecedented luminosities.
-The design of FCC-ee (formerly known as TLEP (Triple-Large Electron-Positron Collider)) was combining the experience gained by LEP2 and the latest B factories.
+The design of FCC-ee (formerly known as TLEP (Triple-Large Electron-Positron Collider)) was combining the experience gained by LEP2 and the latest B-factories.